 All clamp gage blocks, and bodies are precision machined to ensure matched clamps when bought in sets.
 All assembly work completed on a workclamp should include removable Loctite® to ensure reliable service.
 We include replacement hardware, and Loctite® with many of our parts.

 Our replacement clamps have been designed and manufactured to exceed the functionality of the original equipment clamps.
-Our clamps are produced in a precision machine shop, guaranteeing consistent products.
+Our clamps are produced in a precision machine shop in the US, guaranteeing consistent products.

 Strippit Work Clamp Avoidance

 All Strippit machines manufactured after 1985 included a decent way to detect a Workclamp and avoid it.
 However there are many ways to punch a Workclamp either through lack of maintenance, or operator carelessness.